 At other times the “old” finger is maintained stopped during the entire duration of the fifth and the hand returns to (stays in) that same original “position” after the squeezed fifth (in other words, there is no shift).

 The smaller the hand and fingers, the more we will tend to use this technique.
-This is not only because it requires less brute force but also because small fingers actually fit “across” the fingerboard whereas big wide “sausage” fingers don’t.
+This is not only because the “squeeze” fifth requires less brute force from the hand than the “capo” but also because small fingers actually fit “across” the fingerboard whereas big wide “sausage” fingers don’t.
 Therefore, cellists with small fingers may find it easier to use the “two-finger-squeeze” for fifths in which cellists with large fingers may be quite happy to use just the one finger, squashed flat across the two strings.

 In some passages in double stops however, even the biggest, strongest hands are no solution and this “contortion” is really the only solution (see the following examples taken from the cello repertoire).